Superriot/coding.global-web/README.md

 # Usage

-Register, Login chat with a gamer, book them and play with them.
+Browse, Join and lookup helper tutorials

-_For more examples, please refer to the [FAQ](https://coding.global/)_
+_For more examples, please refer to the [FAQ](https://coding.global/faq)_

 <!-- ROADMAP -->